apitoolkit/apitoolkit-landing/docs/sdks/php/laravel/index.md

   </div>
   <div id="tab2" class="tab-content">
-To report specific errors at different parts of your application, you can use the `reportError` method of the `APIToolkitLaravel` class, passing in the `error` and the `request` as arguments, like so:
+To report specific errors at different parts of your application, use the `reportError` method of the `APIToolkitLaravel` class, passing in the `error` and the `request` as arguments, like so:

 ```php
 use Illuminate\Http\Request;